-Chaucer criticizes a monk through free speech in this passage by saying that the monk is supposed to do his duty for the church and the welfare of people; instead, he involves himself in other activities like hunting.
+Chaucer criticizes a monk through free speech in this passage, by saying that the monk is supposed to do his duty for the church and the welfare of people; but instead, he involves himself in other activities like hunting.

-I think it is agreed by all parties…., is in the present deplorable state of the kingdom, a very great additional grievance….
+I think it is agreed by all parties that this prodigious number of children in arms, or on backs, or at the heels of their mothers, and frequently of their fathers, is, in the present deplorable state of the kingdom, a very great additional grievance.”

-The writer brings into play melancholy and delivers a fearless speech for the children and women begging on Ireland’s streets.
-He shows his grievance about their miserable condition and suggests that if anyone does something positive for them, it would be a great service.
+The writer brings into play a sense of melancholy, and delivers a fearless speech for the children and women begging on Ireland’s streets.
+He shows his grievance about their miserable condition, and suggests that if anyone does something positive for them, it would be a great service.

 Function of Parrhesia

-Since parrhesia is free speech, this straight bold language is preferably used in an attempt to gain the attention of readers and then to change their beliefs instantly.
+Since parrhesia is free speech, this straight, bold language is preferably used in an attempt to gain the attention of readers, and then to change their beliefs instantly.
 Often, parrhesia is employed for logical and moral purposes; however, sometimes writers use negative parrhesia in order to unleash their ideas boldly and freely without forethought.
 Parrhesia examples are in literary and philosophical works.
-Also, politicians, religious zealots and business community use it frequently as a rhetorical device.
+Also, politicians, religious zealots, and the business community use it frequently as a rhetorical device.